 good composition in art attracts the viewers

-What is good composition in art?
-How do we design successful paintings?
+What is a good composition and how do we design successful paintings?

-Artists don't copy nature or photographs.
+Artists don't have to copy nature or photographs.
 We have an artistic license to move and arrange the elements in our paintings to create a pleasing composition.

 Center lines can make or break our compositions.

-Good composition avoids the center lines of the painting, both horizontally or vertically.
+Good composition avoids placing the main elements of the painting on the center lines, both horizontally or vertically.

 Place the main subject to the left or right of the vertical center line and above or below the horizontal line.